-Announcements: Thank you to all you participated in last night's banquet and auction, it went very well.
+Announcements: The banquet and auction, went very well.
 Chris shared that the total for the live and silent auctions was \$29,620, up 3k from last year.
 The CALF fundraising was \$13, 800, up \$1,750 more than last year.
 Thank you for all donating and participating as this is our main fundraiser.
-Introduction of Special Guests Dale Sandlin introduced CTAHR personnel, Dr. Jenee Odani, the new extension veterinarian; new Maui livestock extension agent Dr. Kyle Caires; Mr. Randy Cabral and Janet Ashman of the Hawaii Farm Bureau Federation, and Scott Enright, Chair of Dept. of Agriculture.
+Dale Sandlin introduced CTAHR personnel, Dr. Jenee Odani, the new extension veterinarian; new Maui livestock extension agent Dr. Kyle Caires; Mr. Randy Cabral and Janet Ashman of the Hawaii Farm Bureau Federation, and Scott Enright, Chairperson HDOA.
 He expressed his gratefulness to have them here today and asked everyone to please take the time to introduce themselves to these guests.